ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 For example, let us check whether $$c=1+i$$ is an element of the Mandelbrot set or not.
 We calculate the sequence $$z_0, z_1, \ldots$$ and notice that it is $$z_1 = (1+i)^2 + (1+i) = 1 + 2i + i^2 + 1 + i = 1 + 3i$$.
 But, $$\|1+3i\|= \sqrt{1^2+3^2} = \sqrt{10} > 2$$.
 Therefore, the series diverges, and the complex number $$1+i$$ does not belong to the set.
 We figured this out with only 1 iteration, therefore we would color this point of complex plane with the "1st color" of our palette.

 ## The almost one-liner
-In the following code $$f[c\_]$$ checks whether $$c$$ belongs to the Mandelbrot set or not.
+In the following code, $$f[c\_]$$ checks whether $$c$$ belongs to the Mandelbrot set or not.
 If it does not, it returns the number of iterations needed to reach this conclusion.
-If we have reached 255 iterations, we assume that the series doesn't diverge and we take $$c$$ to belong to the set.
+If we perform 255 iterations, we assume that the series doesn't diverge, and we take $$c$$ to belong to the set.

 {% highlight mathematica %}
 {% raw %}